Curio 18 Release Notes

 You can now change the Journal year sorting and, separately, the sorting of the months within each year via the right-click context menu.

 If the sort is changed for a project then this is also reflected into the global default and will override both new and existing projects.
-You can customize this in Advanced Preferences.

 The Status shelf can now search within the current project's selected section, section tree, Organizer item, or Organizer item tree.